sylwiakubicz/books-tracker-front/README.md

    Once the server is running, the application will be available at [http://localhost:4200](http://localhost:4200).
 Open this address in your browser to test the app locally.

+6. **Note on using a local backend**

+   If you want to use a local version of the backend, you must update the `base_url` in the following files to point to your local backend URL:

+   - `AuthorsService.ts`
+   - `AuthService.ts`
+   - `BooksService.ts`
+   - `BookStatesService.ts`
+   - `GenresService.ts`

+   Update the `base_url` in these files to match the address of your locally running backend service.

 ## Author
 Sylwia Kubicz